How to Pay Back OSAP in 5 Easy Steps

 On the other hand, you can also log into your account each time and make lump-sum payments with your banking information.
 That way, you’ll be able to pay off your loan faster by giving more money each time.
 The NSLSC also accepts payments through online banking, telephone banking, cheques, money orders, cashier’s cheques, and bank drafts.

-Your payments are based on a scheduled time frame of 9.5 years because that’s the average length of time it takes to repay an entire OSAP loan.
-You can, however, make your payments at any time if you wish to pay off your loan faster.
+By default, OSAP loans are scheduled to be repaid over 9.5 years (114 months), though you can repay your loan faster or extend your repayment period if needed.
 You can also extend this period in your NSLSC account to up to 14.5 years if needed.
 And after you’ve completed all your payments, you’ll receive a notice from the NSLSC and be officially student debt-free.

 Can you extend your OSAP grace period?